minutis-redcall/redcall/CONTRIBUTING.md

 - sandbox-bundle is a development bundle used to mock SMS and email providers (and soon authentication), application entities, managers, repos etc can be used there without issues

+### Permissions

+- ROLE_USER for connected users (but not necessarly having access to his features)

+- ROLE_TRUSTED for users allowed to use the platform

+- CAMPAIGN to check that a user can access a given campaign

+- STRUCTURE to check that a user is allowed to trigger a structure

+- VOLUNTEER to check that a user is allowed to trigger a volunteer

+You can check the voters for more details.

 ### Code guidelines

 Some simple rules to speak the same language.